 Doormen might be a dime a dozen in New York City, but the good ones are rare.
-If you polled New Yorkers about how happy they are with their doormen, I’d be interested to hear what they have to say.
+If you polled New Yorkers about how happy they are with theirs, I’d be interested to hear the feedback.
 (Something tells me the results would be less than favorable, for the most part.)

 A doorman is paid to be polite, pleasant, and cordial.
 (This could be the most challenging aspect of a doorman’s job.)
 Granted, everyone has a bad day here and there, but even then, a great doorman will smile and say hello to every person who walks in and out of a building.

 Because doormen know the residents of their buildings, they tend to assume the role of caretaker.
 The doorman might be the first to notice if an elderly or disabled resident hasn’t been seen for a while and then check on them.